PRODUCTION TEAM

 - Designs the "guts" of the issue, including the front and back matter of the journal.

-- Typesets the copyedited manuscripts (received by the Acquisitions Editor on the Editorial Team) and generates the first proof.
+- Typesets the copyedited manuscripts and generates the first proof.
 Ensures that all content is included and is well-formatted.
 Checks margins.
 Sets drop caps, etc.